w99427/eNotes-Resource/README.md

 - face-value

     Could be got from ```faceValue``` field in [certificate of physical form digital assets](https://github.com/w99427/eNotes-Cardlet/blob/master/docs/Certificate.md).
 This face value is in the smallest unit of refered digital assets.
-If the face value is zero, it means the there is no face value.
+If the face value is zero, it means there is no face value.